 Do you agree?
 I think you will be agreed!
 Good health is an aspiration for everyone.
 Each of us wants to live in a broad health horizon where he/she can fly like a free happy bird and can see a beautiful happy world with a birds-eye view.

 To live happy and healthy you must have to do and not do something.
-However, to be remaining consistent with activities which can improve your health like exercise is a bit difficult but not impossible.
+However, to be remaining consistent with activities that can improve your health like exercise is a bit difficult but not impossible.
 No doubt the uncertainty of your daily life hinders your task but once you overcome them, then nobody can stop you from being healthy and well-being.

 Your task should be to promote healthy behavior and self-management of lifestyle.
 In this, we’ll discuss some important issues which are very important for your well-being.
 By changing your lifestyle, many diseases are preventable, which otherwise cause a lot of negative consequences.